charelF/test/README.md

 # Atomic Editor
 ## The best editor
 ### the best one
+hih hiiii
 #### i think it is
 ##### or is it
 test via deployed version
-_CodeMirror 6 markdown editor with Obsidian-style inline live preview — WYSIWYG tables, syntax-highlighted code, interactive checkboxes, and cursor-scoped link unfold.
+_CodeMirror 6 mi also make a change editor with Obsidian-style inline live preview — WYSIWYG tables, syntax-highlighted code, interactive checkboxes, and cursor-scoped link unfold.
 Showing a 1 page sample._

 ## Try it